How to Recover Data from Samsung with A Broken Screen?

 You May Need:

-If it happens that you cracked the screen of your Samsung S10/S9/S8/S7/S6/S5 and after turning it back on, you can't remember the password to your device then you need a way to reset that by first erasing the old one.
-You can do this with the help of Find My Mobile.
+If it happens that you cracked the screen of your Samsung S10/S9/S8/S7/S6/S5 and you can't unlock your Galaxy, you can remove the password and lock your Samsung Galaxy with the help of Samsung Find My Mobile.

 To do that: